 WSE tutors, all WSET Certified Educators and graduates of the coveted WSET Level 4 Diploma, are professional and experienced corporate trainers who apply their knowledge and skill in modern training techniques.
 Using multiple learning methods and styles in our courses and events, they successfully help our students to easily understand, absorb, embed and retain information.
 Critical at this more challenging level.

-Fee includes lunch, study materials, wine tastings, tuition, examination and provision of tasting glasses during the course
+Fee includes study materials, wine tastings, tuition, examination and provision of tasting glasses during the course

 EXAMINATION Unit One to be completed in 2 hours: – Part I comprises of 50 multiple choice questions and Part II is a question paper requiring short written answers which consists of 4 questions of 25 marks each.